redpanda-data/connect/docs/processors/README.md

   retain_parts: false
 ```

-Parses selected message parts as JSON blobs, attempts to merge them into one
+Parses selected message parts as JSON documents, attempts to merge them into one
-single JSON value and then writes it to a new message part at the end of the
+single JSON document and then writes it to a new message part at the end of the
 message.
 Merged parts are removed unless `retain_parts` is set to
 true.